-Check out these easy Book Week costume ideas for 2023 Children’s Book Week theme: “Read, Grow, Inspire.”
+Check out these easy Book Week costume ideas for 2024 Children’s Book Week theme: “Reading is Magic!”

-Book Week 2023 runs from 19 – 25 August.
-This year asks your children to embrace the theme “Read, Grow, Inspire”.
+Book Week 2024 runs from 17 – 23 August.
+This year your children are asked to embrace the theme “Reading is Magic!”.
 This exciting invitation opens a world full of possibilities when it comes to kids Book Week theme ideas.
-This is an opportunity to escape into another world where your child can choose just about any costume for book week.

 Easy Book Week ideas for your costume for Book Week